testing-org-taradepan/AgenticRAG/README.md

 * Employs a vector search database for efficient information retrieval
 * Supports internet searches using DuckDuckGo
 * Includes tools for text processing and embedding functions
-* Allows for customization and extension of its capabilities

 ## Technologies and Dependencies Used 🛠️
 * Python as the primary programming language